shipitparrotclemz/exploring_google_flatbuffers/README.md

-# Crypto.com Assignment with Google FlatBuffers
+# Exploring Google FlatBuffers

 Hi!
-Thank you for vetting through my thoughts and submissions!

-This README.md details my thought process, and hopefully makes it easy for you to vet this easier!
+In this repository, we explore the serialization library, Google FlatBuffers.

 ## Q: What is Google FlatBuffers?

-A: This was my first time being exposed to Google FlatBuffers, so I had to bite the bullet and read the documentation to get a gist of things.
+FlatBuffers is a serialization library.

 **FlatBuffers - Overview**
 https://google.github.io/flatbuffers/index.html#flatbuffers_overview

-And I realized that FlatBuffers is a serialization library.

 However, we might ask: